Pay policy statement 2022/23

-This pay policy statement sets out Hinckley & Bosworth Borough Council’s policy on pay for senior managers and employees for 2020/21 and is in accordance with the requirements of Section 38 of the Localism Act 2011.
+This pay policy statement sets out Hinckley and Bosworth Borough Council’s policy on pay for senior managers and employees for 2022/2023 and is in accordance with the requirements of Section 38 of the Localism Act 2011.

 The policy will set out the council’s policies for the financial year relating to:

 - The remuneration of its lowest paid employees

 - The relationship between the remuneration of its chief officers and its employees who are not chief officers (the pay multiple)

 The policy was approved by council on 22 February 2022 and is effective from that date.

 The statement meets the council’s obligations under the Localism Act 2011 and will enable elected members of the council to make decisions on pay.

 The Local Government Transparency Code 2015 requires local authorities to publish open data, including an organisation chart giving information on senior employees' salaries.
 The organisation chart required under the code must provide information on all staff in the top three levels of the organisation, excluding those whose salary does not exceed £50,000.